Excellent Quality Grade ‘A’ Driving Lessons in Biggar, Lanark and Surrounding Areas.

 © 2006 - 2018 Graham May School of Motoring

-The examiner will direct you where to go for most of the test, but for a period of around 10 minutes you will have to drive ‘independently’ - either following destination signs to a specific place or following a series of directions given to you by the examiner.
+The examiner will direct you where to go for most of the test, but for a period of around 20 minutes you will have to drive ‘independently’ - either following destination signs to a specific place or following the examiner’s Sat Nav.
 This allows you to show that you can drive, on your own, completely unprompted and unaided, just like you will have to do once you pass.
 Further details about the Independent Driving element of the test can be found here.

-The test also includes two Show Me/Tell Me questions (further details here), designed to ensure that you know how to check the safety of your vehicle, and one of the four set reversing manoeuvres (Turn in the Road, Parallel Parking, Bay Parking or Reversing Round a Corner), selected at random by the examiner.
+The test also includes two Show Me/Tell Me questions (further details here), designed to ensure that you know how to check the safety of your vehicle, and one of the three set reversing manoeuvres (Parking on the Right and Reversing, Parallel Parking or Driving into a Bay and Reversing Out) selected at random by the examiner.
 One out of every three candidates is also asked to perform an Emergency Stop.